merenlab/merenlab.org/tutorials/infant-gut/index.md

 ## Chapter V: Metabolism Prediction

 {:.notice}
-**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o {% include ARTIFACT name="contigs-db" text="contigs databases" %} for the *E. faecalis*, and *E. faecium* genomes used in the pangenomics chapter of the tutorial.
+**If you haven't followed the previous sections of the tutorial**, you will need the anvi'o {% include ARTIFACT name="contigs-db" text="contigs databases" %} for the *E. faecalis* and *E. faecium* genomes used in the pangenomics chapter of the tutorial.
 Before you continue, please [click here](#downloading-the-pre-packaged-infant-gut-dataset), do everything mentioned there, and come back right here to continue following the tutorial from the next line when you read the directive **go back**.

 {:.notice}
 Metabolism prediction in anvi'o is a new feature and still under ongoing development as of `v7`.
 We appreciate your patience and feedback on any issues you might run into, and we welcome suggestions for improvement.
 Thank you very much!